muxuezi/userguide/clustering/clustering.md

 ```

 ###Examining the clusters
 The raw results returned by the model are concise and clean, but they are a little hard to interpret.
 If we would like to see the relationships between data points that the algorithm has exposed, we will need to do some transformations.

-We have provided a function `get_cluster_grouped_data` in the clustering module that does this for you.
+We have provided a function `get_cluster_grouped_data` in the clustering module that transforms the data into a more intuitive grouping.
 Given the model, the data, and the name of an aggregation column from the original data, it will return an SFrame in which each row has a unique leaf cluster id and the list of elements from the aggregation column that were assigned to the leaf cluster with that id.

 ```python
 get_cluster_grouped_data(model, data, 'word', with_cluster_info=False)